MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 This event indicates termination of Microsoft AutoUpdate or Microsoft Update Assistant.
 This event is used to determine the health of Microsoft AutoUpdate and Microsoft Update Assistant.

-*[This event replaces the fba.launch and appdelegate.launch events.]*
+*[This event replaces the fba.terminate and appdelegate.terminate events.]*

 The following fields are collected: